yigitalp12/TrelloAssignment/ReadMe.md

 1. Clone this repository to your local machine.
 2. Utilize Maven for dependency management.
 Run `mvn install` to fetch the required dependencies.
 3. For running the both API and UI suites, `mvn test` can be executed via Terminal under the root folder of the project.
-4. If any issue exists with ChoreDriver while executing the tests, under the folder of Drivers, executing following command `xattr -d com.apple.quarantine chromedriver` will fix it.
+4. If any issue exists with ChromeDriver while executing the tests, under the folder of Drivers, executing following command `xattr -d com.apple.quarantine chromedriver` will fix it.

 ## UI Testing